gentlefress/LaMP/README.md

 * `--dataset_name`: motion dataset, `t2m` for HumanML3D and `kit` for KIT-ML.
 * `--name`: name your model.
 This will create to model space as `./checkpoints/<dataset_name>/<name>`
 * `--gpu_id`: GPU id.
-* `--batch_size`: we use `512` for rvq training.
+* `--batch_size`: we use `512` for vq training.
 For masked/residual transformer, we use `64` on HumanML3D and `16` for KIT-ML.
 * `--quantize_drop_prob`: quantization dropout ratio, `0.2` is used.
-* `--vq_name`: when training masked/residual transformer, you need to specify the name of rvq model for tokenization.
+* `--vq_name`: when training masked/residual transformer, you need to specify the name of vq model for tokenization.
 * `--cond_drop_prob`: condition drop ratio, for classifier-free guidance. `0.2` is used.

 All the pre-trained models and intermediate results will be saved in space `./checkpoints/<dataset_name>/<name>`.